 The /64 prefix length is required for the dynamic numbering of CPE devices using SLAAC [RFC 4862].
+The eRouter MUST generate Router Advertisements (RA) on each Customer-Facing Interface as per [RFC 4862].

-The eRouter MUST generate Router Advertisements (RA) on each Customer-Facing IP Interface as per [RFC 4862].
-The RA MUST include the following by default unless administratively reconfigured:
+The eRouter MUST include the following in its RA by default:

-- have the M bit set to 0, - have the O bit set to 1, - contain a Prefix Information Option with both the ICMPv6 options 'flags' L-Bit (On-link) bit and A-Bit (Autonomous) bit set to 1 derived from the prefix acquired under IA\PD in Section 8.3, - set the Preferred and Valid lifetimes in the Prefix Information Option equal to the Preferred and Valid lifetimes communicated in the IA-PD option on the Operator-Facing Interface.
-This requirement ensures prefix lifetime synchronization between the eRouter aggregate prefix and the prefix/es assigned to each Customer-Facing Interface.
+- A Prefix Information Option with a prefix derived from the prefix acquired under IA_PD in Section 8.3 and both the ICMPv6 options 'flags' L-Bit (On-link) bit and A-Bit (Autonomous) bit set to 1, - Preferred and Valid lifetimes in the Prefix Information Option set equal to the Preferred and Valid lifetimes communicated in the IA-PD option received on the Operator-Facing Interface.
+This requirement ensures prefix lifetime synchronization between the eRouter aggregate prefix and the prefix/es assigned to each CustomerFacing Interface.

-These settings in the RA will cause CPE devices to use auto-configuration by default for assigning their global IPv6 address.
+The above L, and A settings in the RA will cause CPE devices to use auto-configuration by default for assigning their global IPv6 address.

-On the Customer-Facing Interface the eRouter MUST be able to pass the following set of DHCPv6 options received from the Cable Operator for the configuration of CPE devices.
+On the Customer-Facing Interface the eRouter MUST be able to pass the following set of DHCPv6 options received on the Operator-Facing Interface for the configuration of CPE devices.

-- The OPTION\DNS\SERVERS option as specified in [RFC 3646].
-This option carries a list of Domain Name Servers for the CPE devices. - The list of options under the CL\V4EROUTER\CONTAINER\OPTION option which are passed to the eRouter by the operator.
+• The OPTION_DNS_SERVERS option as specified in [RFC 3646].
+This option carries a list of Domain Name Servers for the CPE devices.